-Looking for a new bike and confused by all the bike terms you come across in the ads?
-Want to make sure you know what the sales people are talking about?
-Here’s a quick guide to bike terms to empower you when you are shopping for a new or used bike.
+Are you planning to buy a used or a new bike, and confused by all the bike terms?
+Do you want to make sure you know what the ads mean, or what the sales people are talking about?
+Here is a quick guide to bike terminology to empower you when you are shopping for a new or used bike.

 ATBs – all-terrain bikes – see Mountain bikes, below.

-Bottom bracket – the part to which the cranks attach.
+Bottom bracket – the part to which the cranks attach, as in the picture below.

 BMX bikes – bicycle motocross bikes, also called stunt bikes.
 Smaller bikes, with bare bones accessories, but often fitted with special equipment, such as pegs to stand on.
 Used to do tricks such as leaping over ramps.